SonnyWebDesign/wordpress-capistrano-boilerplate/README.md

 You can copy the .htaccess from this project inside your `shared` folder and also create a copy of `prod.config.php` to use as your deployment config.php.
 The shared folder will be created inside your `deploy_to` path followed by `shared` (eg. home/my_user/capistrano/Wordpress-Capistrano-Boilerplate/stage/shared)

+## Development with Gulp

+We've already provided to place a `theme-dev` folder in your project's root directory.

+The generated distribution folder will be place under `content/themes/{theme name}` where `{theme name}` is the name defined in your `package.json` file under `themeName` (by default this is set to myTheme).

+Place your development theme files inside the `theme-dev` folder and, once you're happy with that, run the following Gulp tasks to compile your project:

+ - gulp : this will create a development theme under your `content/themes` directory

+ - gulp watch : start developing and the file changes you made inside your `theme-dev` folder will be automatically detected by Gulp and a compiled in your theme folder

+ - gulp build : create a distribution version under your `content/theme` directory.

 ## Contributing

 1. Fork it!